Acceptable Use Policy for computing and network resources at Malone University

 - The purchase of any computer hardware or software with Malone funds should be coordinated and approved through the Information Technologies Department.

 - Software and hardware purchased by Malone remains the property of Malone or of the vendor as agreed by license.
 Such software, whether in source or object form, including its design, file structures, and any other tangible or intangible value may not be accessed, copied, or removed from the system, nor disclosed to any third party without prior consent of the owner.
 Duplicating copyrighted software violates the U.S. Copyright Law.
 It is a federal offense.
 Criminal penalties include fines and imprisonment.
 Illegal copying is not permitted at Malone.
 Members of the Malone community should view violations of the above as violations of the Community Responsibilities, Attitudinal and Behavioral Expectations.

 Enforcement of the Policy

-- Suspected violations of this policy should be reported immediately to the Director of Information Technologies.
+- Suspected violations of this policy should be reported immediately to Information Technologies.